RadonCoding/rusty-clipper/README.md

 - [x] You're free to use this code if you credit the original repository
 - [x] I'm not responsible for anything you do with this

-### What is this
+### How it works
-Crypto clipper is a type of malware designed to target cryptocurrency transactions.
-It works by replacing the victim's addresses with the attacker's address.
+When the victim copies a crypto address it replaces it with the attacker's address.

 ### Supports
 - Bitcoin addresses